easbarba/dut/README.md

 Yet another simple and opinionated dot files manager.

 # Specification:
- - `.dotsignore` list all undesirable to link files, gitignore's syntax is expected.
+ - Exactly mirror target folder structure.
  - Folders are created not linked to avoid common issues.
- - remove links
+ - If a `.dotsignore` is present are files listed are to be ignored, eg: `LICENSE`.
- - overwrite links
+ - Overwrite present links [optional].
- - pretend mode.
+ - Pretend mode [optional].
- - remove faulty symbolic links, if found.
+ - Remove found faulty symbolic links.
- - backup non-symbolic link files to `$HOME/.backup` folder.
+ - Back up non-symbolic link files to `$HOME/.backup` folder.
  - argp-like CLI interface.
- - GNU-Linux/BSD distribution only.
+ - Unix-like distributions only.

 # Options